Have you been posting loads of Instagram photos but not getting noticed?

 To be more specific, if your photo includes a face it is 38% more likely to get a like and 32% more likely to get comments than a sunset or a photo of your brunch.

 9. Add text to your photos

 Another way to make your Instagram photo stand out is by adding text to it.

 10. Get a phone photography kit

 And there are loads of new phone accessories on the market to help take your photography skills to the next level.
-Olloclip and Manfrotto have lens kits specially designed for smartphone cameras and come with macro, wide-angled and fish-eye lenses specially designed to fit smartphone cameras.
+For example, Manfrotto has special macro, wide-angled and fish-eye lenses specially designed to fit smartphone cameras.
 Who needs a chunky DSLR?

 11. Try the #nofilter challenge

-This is a trending hashtag on Instagram at the moment.
+This is a trending hashtag on Instagram.
 Sometimes photos are just way too good to have artificial filters on them, and setting yourself a #nofilter challenge could take your skills to the next level.